The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups

 The main work which remains to be done is to give the proof of Proposition~\ref{pro:reduction_to_poly_and_non-neg_sec-curvature} below which is very similar to the one of~\cite[pages 264-265]{Farrell-Jones(1993a)}.
 We call a Lie group \emph{semisimple} if its Lie algebra is semisimple.
 A subgroup $G \subseteq L$ of a Lie group $L$ is called \emph{cocompact lattice} if $G$ is discrete and $L/G$ compact.

-\begin{proposition} In order to prove the $L$-theoretic part of Theorem~\ref{the:FJC_lattices} it suffices to prove that every virtually poly-$\IZ$ group and every group which operates cocompactly, isometrically and properly on a complete, simply connected Riemannian manifold with non-positive sectional curvature satisfy the $L$-theoretic {FJC}. \end{proposition}
+\begin{proposition} In order to prove Theorem~\ref{the:FJC_lattices} it suffices to prove that every virtually poly-$\IZ$ group and every group which operates cocompactly, isometrically and properly on a complete, simply connected Riemannian manifold with non-positive sectional curvature satisfy the $K$- and $L$-theoretic {FJC}. \end{proposition}

 Its proof needs some preparation. \begin{lemma} Let $L$ be a virtually connected Lie group.
 Let $K$ be the maximal connected normal compact subgroup of $L$.
 Let $G \subseteq L$ be a cocompact lattice.
 Let $\overline{G}$ be the image of $G$ under the projection $L \to L/K$.
 Then